 Q: What is Open Streets?

 A: Open Streets initiatives temporarily close public streets to motorized traffic so that people may use them for walking, bicycling, dancing, playing, and socializing.
 For one day, or a series of days throughout the year, communities are able to use public streets as creative spaces for community building, art, fitness, and play.
-Open Streets events happen throughout the US and Canada, and have been organized in several Oregon cities including Portland, Eugene, and Bend.
+Open Streets events happen throughout the US and Canada, and have been organized in several Oregon cities including Portland, Eugene, Salem, Hood River, and Bend.